Kaci-Cryptology/file-folder-encryption/README.md

 ## License

-This program is made by Garrincha :D.
+This program is authored by Garrincha :D.

 ## Example of Use

-Here is an example of using the program to encrypt a file:
+Here's an example of using the program to encrypt a file:

 1. Launch the program.
 2. Click the "Choose a file" button.